reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 app.properties.report-email-address = manager@analysisapp.com
 ```

-Next, we add `@Validated` annotation to our properties class alongside the [bean validation](https://reflectoring.io/bean-validation-with-spring-boot/) anotations on the fields:
+Next, we add the `@Validated` annotation to our `@ConfigurationProperties` class alongside some [bean validation](/bean-validation-with-spring-boot/) anotations on the fields:

 ```java
 @Validated
 @ConfigurationProperties(prefix="app.properties")